 My apologies for the lack of a report for this game, but nothing was written at the time and there is little or no chance that anything will be now

-Back to index of resultsCurrent record: 3 wins, 1 loss, 0 draws
+Back to index of resultsCurrent record: 6 wins, 6 losses, 0 draws, 1 no result

 The current season’s results are arranged in reverse chronological order, to make it easier to find the most recent games.